 When I am not at work, I spend a lot of time volunteering.
 Currently I am a part of SAGA (Skills Alumni Group of Alberta) which is a new group presented by Skills Alberta.
 We are working to get more young people to consider a trade or technology based career.
 We are also trying to make it a much easier process to find employment and support throughout your education.

 If someone told me I was going to be an electrician when I was in high school, I would not have believed them.
 I was always told you have either a math brain or a language arts brain.
 As a result, I took Advanced Placement English and social studies in high school.
 For math and science, I took the lowest level that would allow me to graduate.
 I planned to go into public relations or political science.
 Like many kids my age, I didn’t have the funds to attend university right away.
-The idea of going into debt over something I wasn't sure I would even like.
+I didn't like the idea of going into debt to study something I might not like doing.
 In addition, spending that much money and not having guaranteed job security was not appealing to me.
 I decided to take a year off to save money and decide if I really wanted to attend university.

 After getting a summer job as a labourer for an electrical company, I never turned back.
 I chatted with the electricians to learn what they were doing.
 I found their work to be very interesting.
 When I attended post-secondary for my electrical apprenticeship, I learned that you could excel in any field if you worked hard.
 I also enjoyed having work that has a more "yes or no" approach.
 In language arts, there are so many avenues you can take on one topic.
 Starting out as an apprentice is a definite challenge especially as a young woman.
 I had to prove myself time and time again.
 I had to show that I was capable of the work I was doing.
 I overcame the challenges I faced in my career by working hard, asking for help, and increasing my learning and training.